 The Public Spending Code is likely to be limited in its application to HBFI as its principal activities are the sourcing of funding, and the provision of finance to borrowers.
-In the event that HBFI engages in capital projects, a further review of the applicability of the Public Spending Code will be undertaken.
+Should HBFI engage in capital projects, a further review of the applicability of the Public Spending Code will be undertaken.